top of page

 Langston Hughes' ashes are buried under "Rivers" at the Schomburg.

-1. Langston Hughes Lobby at the Schomburg Center
+1. Langston Hughes Lobby and Exhibition at the Schomburg Center

 Central Harlem 515 Malcolm X Blvd and W 135th St